h-zahar/h-zahar/README.md

 ## I'm a Learner and Doer !!

-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently exploring SaaS platforms
-- 👀 Interested in Next.js
+- 👀 Interested in Cloud technologies
-- 👯 Looking forward to collaborate with other developers
+- 👯 Looking forward to collaborating with other developers
-- 🥅 2022 Goal: Contribute more to React projects
+- 🥅 2024 Goal: Contribute to SaaS projects
 - ⚡ Fun fact: Love both tea and coffee.
 What about you?

 ---